sakibrokoni/OpenGL_Wind_Turbine_Power_Project_Sirajganj/README.md

 # Computer-Graphics-Lab (CSE422)
 - Wind_Turbine_Power_Project_Sirajganj .
 - This project is done for Academic Purpose .
+- There are Two View Day & Night
+- Press Button 'd' for Day & 'n" for Night

 ## Get Started with OpenGL Programming in Code::Blocks
 - Download and install <a href="https://www.fosshub.com/Code-Blocks.html?dwl=codeblocks-20.03-nosetup.exe" target="_blank">Code::Blocks</a> if you have not already.